 4. Apply for financial aid at the college where you’re transferring.

 - Complete the FAFSA (Free Application for Federal Student Aid).

 - Be aware that you can only receive financial aid from one school at a time.

 5. The college you’re transferring to will review your transcripts.

 - Classes must match in:

 - Course content

 - Sequence of courses (in correct order)

-Transferring schools can be a complicated process, but if you follow these tips and work closely with your advisor, the move to your new college will go much smoother.
+Transferring schools can be a complicated process, but if you follow these tips and work closely with your advisor, the move to your new college will go more smoothly.